friendly/Vis-MLM-book/TaylorFrancis/book-outline.md

 - Bivariate summaries:
     - Smoothers
     - Data ellipses
-- Quantitative data:
 - Scatterplot matrices
     - Corrplots
 - Parallel coordinate plots
 - Categorical data:
     - Mosaic plots
 - Generalized pair plots
 - Heatmaps

 ## Dimension Reduction Techniques: PCA and Biplots

+File: `04-pca-biplot.qmd`

 Beyond a few variables, the limitations of 2D (or even 3D) graphs become quickly apparent.
 In such cases, it is often profitable to view the data in a low-D space that extracts the most "juice" -- the important information within the data.
 This chapter describes the simplest multivariate juicer, principal components analysis (PCA) and its visualization in the related biplot,